 Noodles & Company

 We love Noodles & Company.
 There used to be three locations in the Boise area, but right now there are just two.
-When I’m being super strict with my keto eating, this isn’t a great choice.
-If I’m being a little more flexible or have a craving, it’s a crowd-pleaser (when they get the order right!).
+With it’s diverse menu, this place is always a crowd-pleaser.
 That’s why we count it among our best family restaurants in Boise.
-There’s something for everyone.
+There’s something for everyone!

 What We Order at Noodles & Company

 This feels so redundant but we order noodles — all types of noodles — at Noodles & Company.
-In our experience, many kids love different types of pastas, although, ours tend to order macaroni and cheese whenever they can.
+If you don’t want the wheat kind, get zucchini noodles!

 CK Hawaiian BBQ